 - No Celebrities Were Harmed: Max Hare is based on boxer Max Baer.

 - Small Name, Big Ego: In both shorts, Max' biggest undoing is less Toby himself and more his extreme overconfidence.
-He actually has to give Toby an opening several times over for him to finally lose the upper hand.
+He actually has to give Toby an opening several times over by showing off for him to finally lose the upper hand.

 - Smelly Skunk: Appears as a gag in the first short: a pair of skunks in the audience get a bleacher all to themselves.